nasa/fprime/docs/index.md

 title: F´: A Flight Software Framework
 layout: default
 ---
-# F´ A Flight-Proven Flight Software and Embedded Systems Framework

 F´ is a software framework for rapidly development and deployment of embedded systems and spaceflight applications.
 Originally developed at NASA's Jet Propulsion Laboratory, F´ is open source software that has been successfully deployed for several space applications.
 It has been used for, but is not limited to, CubeSats, SmallSats, instruments, and